gaussian37/gaussian37.github.io/_posts/2010-01-03-c-concept-c table.markdown

 - Introduction to pointers in C and C++
 - Double Pointer (Pointer to Pointer) in C
 - Why C treats array parameters as pointers?
-- Output of the program | Dereference, Reference, Dereference, Reference
+- Output of the program: Dereference, Reference, Dereference, Reference
 - Dangling, Void , Null and Wild Pointers
 - An Uncommon representation of array elements
 - How to declare a pointer to a function?